When it comes to going upmarket, a direct mail campaign might just be your secret weapon.

 4. Send physical collateral to educate your buyers.

 So much of the content we consume nowadays comes in a digital format.
 Don’t you think it would be refreshing for your high-value prospect to read something they can actually hold in their hands?

 After all, direct mail is easier to understand and more memorable than digital media.
 According to research, it requires 21% less cognitive effort to process and elicits a much higher brand recall.
 So print off some of your most powerful eBooks, case studies, data sheets or one-pagers and ship them directly to your prospect with a thoughtful handwritten note.

 Since the sales process at bigger companies can be so much longer, it’s important to keep the relationship with your buyers strong.
 A personalized direct mail send can do just the trick.
 Studies show that even a small gift can have a substantial influence on the success of sales negotiations.

 Use this opportunity to send something that’s meaningful—maybe a reference to something you’ve learned about your prospect throughout negotiations.
 Whether that’s tickets to their favorite sporting event, or a book by an author they love, or even a local product from their hometown, taking the time to show your prospect that you’ve heard and understood them will leave a lasting effect.

 Going upmarket is just one use case for a direct mail campaign.
 We’ve found that creating these types of extraordinary touchpoints helps build relationships with prospects, customers, employees, and even recruits—as long as there’s some thought behind the gift.
-That’s why we put together a helpful guide with 100+ corporate gift ideas for the holidays and beyond.
-Grab your complimentary copy by clicking on the image below.
+That’s why we put together a helpful guide with 100+ corporate gift ideas.
+Grab your complimentary copy below.